 Everyone in Primary Care should be proud of the agile response when needed, to protect patients and ensure safe delivery of care on an ongoing basis.
 We are already at the point of considering next steps and what will be needed to return to “normal” provision – some of this process will involve considering if practices want to retain different ways of working and the ability to flex the offer to patients on a more permanent basis, should it suit them.

-This is the latest update and covers issues and problems, alongside some concerns that have not yet been resolved:-
+This is the latest update and covers issues and challenges ? alongside some concerns that have not yet been resolved:-

 Testing:-